msorvig/qtwasmserver/README.md

 * Support for compression using brotli.
-By default, the server compresses when serving over a public, non-localhost address. (localhost is fast, enabling compression here usualually increases download time instead of the opposite).
+By default, the server compresses when serving over a public, non-localhost address. (localhost is fast, enabling compression here usualually increases download time instead of doing the opposite).
 Compression be controlled with the --compress-always and --compress-never options.

-* Support for enabling site isolation mode.
+* Support for enabling cross-origin isolation mode.
 This sets the so-called COOP and COEP headers, which are required to enable SharedArrayBuffer and multithreading.
-Enable with the --site-isolation option.
+Enable with the --cross-origin-isolation option.
+Note that this may impose additional restrictions on cross-origin requests.
-  While there is little reason to not enable SharedArrayBuffer, site isolation mode also enables additional restrictions for cross origin requests, which may come as a surprise.

-It also has a couple of non-features:

-* Support for starting/stopping web browsers.

-* Support for forwarding standard output to the console.

-If you are looking to use features like the above, then emrun from Emscripten is a better choice.

 TODO: